jradavenport/EBHRD/README.md

 # EBHRD
 The HR Diagram of Eclipsing Binary Stars

+For the QuadTree histogram 2D code, see [THIS](https://github.com/jradavenport/qthist2d) repo!

 ## Background
 Big time domain surveys will find [LOTS](https://arxiv.org/abs/1105.6011) of eclipsing binaries.